Tobin Center / Economics Pre-Doctoral Fellows Program

 Faculty sponsor(s): Yusuke Narita

 Today’s society increasingly resorts to data and algorithms for decision-making and resource allocation.
 For example, judges and police officers make legal judgments using predictions from past data and machine learning algorithms.
 Similar algorithms are also used by financial institutions (such as banks and insurance companies), retailers, tech companies, and governments.
 School districts, college admissions systems, and labor markets use computational algorithms for position allocations, producing useful data.
-Data-driven, algorithmic decision-making thus impacts the lives of many people.
+Data-driven, algorithmic decision-making thus impacts the lives of numerous people.

 This observation motivates me to work on “data mechanism design,” with applications to public policy and business.
 By “data mechanisms,” I mean data-generating decision/allocation systems that impact individuals’ welfare and incentives.